-11.1.
-Defenses against Buffer Overflows
+12.1 Defenses against Buffer Overflows

-Buffer overflows are one of the most common software exploits in languages without type safety such as C/C++.
-A buffer overflow is necessary to initiate the CRA attack.
-Several approaches were developed to defeat buffer overflows [6, 15-17, 26, 56].
-Stackguard [17] and ProPolice [26] are GCC extensions that use canaries.
-StackShield separates return addresses into a separate stack at compile time making it impossible for stack buffer overflows to overwrite the return address [56]; similar works save a copy of the return address and validate it before a function return [6, 15].
-All the preceding approaches require compiler support and cannot protect legacy binaries.
-They also cannot prevent heap overflow attacks or attacks on function pointers [43].

-Hardware solutions have been proposed to protect against stack smashing.
-StackGhost uses the register window feature of the Sun Sparc architecture to verify that return addresses have not been overwritten [28].
-Recently, the advent of the NoExecute (NX) bit and its support by mainstream operating systems have made code injection attacks ineffective [4,54].
+Several approaches were developed to defeat buffer overflows which are necessary to initiate a CRA attack [9]-[11], [46]-[48].
+Stackguard [9] and ProPolice [47] are GCC extensions that use canaries.
+StackShield separates return addresses into a separate stack at compile time making it impossible for stack buffer overflows to overwrite the return address [48]; similar works save a copy of the return address and validate it before a function return [10], [11].
+StackGhost uses the register window feature of the Sun Sparc architecture to verify that return addresses have not been overwritten [49].
+Recently, the advent of the NoExecute (NX) bit and its support by mainstream operating systems have made code injection attacks ineffective [13], [14].

-11.2.
-Comprehensive Defenses
+12.2 Comprehensive Defenses

-Memory bounds checking (MBC) annotate pointers with their legal address range and check every memory access against the base and bound of the associated data structure [22, 23, 29, 36].
+Memory bounds checking (MBC) annotate pointers with their legal address range and check every memory access against the base and bound of the associated data structure [3], [4], [50], [51].
 However, the overhead of MBC is substantial.
 MBC cannot prevent all memory exploits: it cannot protect legacy binaries and externally linked or loaded components.
-It is difficult to track legal memory bounds around memory aliasing, variable length function argument lists, complex data types and other programming language constructs.

 Dynamic Information Flow Tracking (DIFT) taints the information coming from insecure sources, and dynamically tracks and propagates the taint through processor registers and memory locations.
-If a tainted address is used for writing into the stack, a security exception is raised.
-The drawback is that DIFT is a heavy-weight approach that entails a significant redesign of the processor datapath and memory system if implemented in hardware [18, 42, 52], or incurs a substantial performance overhead if implemented in software [39, 45].
-In addition, DIFT solutions may suffer from false positives, where the tainted state of the system rapidly expands in a domino fashion.

-Data flow integrity [10] derives the data flow graph during compile-time and instrument the program to enforce conformance with the flow in the graph; note that this is a dual approach to control flow integrity.
-Using similar analysis, WIT [2] associates instructions with their allowed target objects and enforces integrity of each write operation.
+The drawback is that DIFT is a heavy-weight approach that entails a significant redesign of the processor datapath and memory system if implemented in hardware [5], [6], [52], or incurs a substantial performance overhead if implemented in software [53], [54].
+Data flow integrity [55] derives the data flow graph during compile-time and instrument the program to enforce conformance with the flow in the graph; note that this is a dual approach to control flow integrity.

-11.3.
-CRA Attacks and Defenses
+12.3 CRA Attacks and Defenses

-The first CRA attack proposed was the return-into-libc (RILC) attack [21], where the attacker subverts the control flow to call a function in the standard C library.
-Extensions to basic RILC have been proposed to allow a static chain of libc functions to be called [37] and recently to allow a general data-dependent form of chaining of libc functions [55].
-With the exception of the last attack [55] which relies on a form of jump oriented programming described below, RILC attacks cannot support arbitrary computation on the victim machine.
+The first CRA attack proposed was the return-into-libc (RILC) attack [56], where the attacker subverts the control flow to call a function in the standard C library.
+Extensions to basic RILC have been proposed to allow a static chain of libc functions to be called [57] and recently to allow a general data-dependent form of chaining of libc functions [58].

-Return-oriented Programming (ROP) attacks were recently proposed [47], and the number of solutions to them were introduced [13, 33, 35, 49, 58].
+Return-oriented Programming (ROP) attacks were recently proposed to execute arbitrary code [15], and the number of solutions to them were introduced [26]-[30].
 We discussed those solutions in detail in earlier sections of this paper.

 The newer defenses against ROP attacks also attempt to address JOPs.
-For example, Onarlioglu et al. first use binary rewriting to remove unintended branches and returns [41].
+For example, Onarlioglu et al. first use binary rewriting to remove unintended branches and returns [59].
 To protect intended branches, they use function-specific markers on each stack frame; they call these markers stack cookies.
 They also insert checks after every branch to check the stack cookie.
-However, if gadgets are available in a function to replace the cookie before leaving, this protection may be defeated.
-Because it requires binary rewriting, the approach cannot easily protect legacy binaries; it also increases the code footprint by over 25%.

-Kayaalp et al [32] propose branch regulation, a hardware supported techniques to protect against JOPs.
+Kayaalp et al [41] propose branch regulation, a hardware supported techniques to protect against JOPs.
 Using binary rewriting, they insert markers at the beginning of every function, which include a magic number to mark a legal function entry, as well as the length of the function.
-Branch regulation requires binary rewriting and cannot easily protect legacy binaries.
-It is also possible that a function may exist that can provide sufficient gadgets to mount an attack; security is not completely guaranteed.

-Control flow integrity [1] is an approach to enforce legal control flow inside of programs; CFI would identify the illegal control flow necessary for code reuse attacks.
-CFI requires deep analysis of the source or binary to derive the CFG and substantial overhead to track the control flow of the program.
+Control flow integrity [36] is an approach to enforce legal control flow inside of programs; CFI would identify the illegal control flow necessary for code reuse attacks.
+Control Flow Locking [37] lazily enforces the same property and achieves smaller performance overhead.